⏱️ Estimated Read Time: 5–6 minutes

 What You’ll Pay:

-- Remaining lease payments
+- Remaining lease payments (they'll be rolled into your new financing setup)

 - The residual value

-- Sales tax, registration, and title fees
+- Sales tax, registration, title, and doc fees

 Example:

 Let’s say your residual value is $18,000, and you’ve got $2,000 left in payments.
-If the market value is $23,000, an early buyout could net you $3,000–$4,000 in equity and save you from extra lease fees.
+If the market value is $23,000, an early buyout could net you $3,000–$4,000 in equity that can go towards your new buyout loan.

 Not too shabby.